Hey, check it out. I've finally gotten off my arse and written something fresh for people that actually read my shit.

 "Right."
 Alice began humming as she pulled out a gray cardigan with black trim, a pair of light jeans, and a pair of black ballet flats.

 "Guess I should probably pick out something to wear so we're not late on the first day…" Andy thought as he opened his suitcase.
-He rifled through the rumpled mess of clothing until he found what he wanted: a faded green Led Zeppelin t-shirt and a pair of black jeans that he knew fit him tightly, but wore anyway.
+He rifled through the rumpled mess of clothing until he found what he wanted: a fading gray Rolling Stones t-shirt and a pair of snug blue jeans.
 "Perfect."
-He laid his clothes out on the chair that he had placed near the end of his bed, along with his black Converse hightops and navy sweatshirt.
+He laid his clothes out on the chair that he had placed near the end of his bed, along with his black Converse high tops and navy sweatshirt.

 "I hope the people there are nice."
 Alice said as she laid her outfit out on the chair by her sewing machine.